poudelmezone/mezonehere/README.md

-This i a personal website made by Mezone Poudel.
+This is a personal website made by Mezone Poudel.